cazzlewazzle89/Qontas/README.md

 :construction: under construction :construction:

-The aim of this tool is to take amplicon sequencing reads and generate a table of all variants identified, along with the counts and relative abundance abundances.
+The aim of this tool is to take amplicon sequencing reads and generate a table of all variants identified, along with their counts and relative abundance abundances.

 Input:
 1. Sequencing reads in FASTQ format (can be gzipped)